slacgismo/TESS/mobile/README.md

 pod install
 ```

+(You may need to open a new shell to ensure that the newly installed software is your environment PATH.)

 Run instructions for iOS (assuming you are on the root dir of the repo):
 ```bash
 cd SlacGismo/TESS/mobile/tess && npx react-native run-ios